• Skip to primary navigation

 • When the timer goes off, let in be in warm mode for 5 to 7 minutes and release pressure.

-Tip: How much liquid to use?
-Potatoes can differ in their absorbency, so adjust the amount of half and half as necessary until you achieve your desired level of creaminess.
+How much liquid to use?
+Potatoes vary in absorbency, so gradually add the half-and-half until you reach your preferred creaminess.

 Notes

-This has been made in a 3qt instant pot; cooking time in other models may vary.
+This recipe has been made in a 3qt instant pot; cooking time in other models may vary.

 Toss in one or two garlic cloves along with the potatoes if desired.